cbatson/hxBitcoin/README.md

 ## Why Haxe?

- * Haxe supports many target languages and platforms.
- * Writing the library once in Haxe makes it available in C++, Java, JavaScript, PHP, ActionScript and more -- extending reach to desktop, mobile, web, and server platforms.
+ * Target C++, Java, JS, PHP, AS3 and more—with a single code base
+ * Extends reach to desktop, mobile, web, and server platforms
+ * Performant
- * Haxe has a vibrant and passionate community behind it.
+ * Vibrant and passionate community

 ## Contact